 Jenny joined Southwest Improvement Council in April 1998 after receiving her associate degree in accounting from the Community College of Denver.
 In May of 2000 she received her bachelor’s degree in accounting and business from the University of Colorado at Denver.
 She has spent 15 years dedicated to providing the best possible service to the SWIC clientele.
 Jenny is fluent in Vietnamese and enjoys exercising and fine Vietnamese food during her free time.

-Lance is a graduate of Colorado State University and has been in Real Estate and Retail management for over 12 years.
+Lance is a graduate of Colorado State University and has been in Real Estate for over 20 years, and non-profit management for 10 years.
 After obtaining his paralegal certificate in 2011, he volunteered at Colorado Legal Services before joining Southwest Improvement Council in May of 2012.
-Since becoming the Deputy Executive Director at SWIC, Lance has obtained certification for housing counseling and foreclosure intervention and homebuyer education by attending national training’s in Cincinnati, San Diego, Denver, Dallas, and Minneapolis.
-A native of Colorado he and his dog Leo live in Denver.
+Since becoming the Deputy Executive Director at SWIC, Lance has obtained HUD certification for housing counseling.
+He is trained in foreclosure intervention, post purchase counseling, rental counseling, homebuyer education and one-one counseling for pre-purchase.
+Additionally, he has attending national training’s in Cincinnati, San Diego, Dallas, Denver, Minneapolis and Spokane.
+A native of Colorado he and his dog Leo live in Athmar Park in SW Denver.